 When is Caregiver Appreciation Day?
 This holiday is always observed on November 13

-This is a very important day of recognition for the tens of millions of Americans, who selflessly give their time to care for those who are ill, disabled, or elderly.
+Caregiver Appreciation Day, a November 13 holiday, is a very important day.
+It gives recognition to the tens of millions of Americans, who selflessly give their time to care for those who are ill, disabled, or elderly.

-Many individuals and organizations have declared a care giver recognition day on many different dates.
-The most common of them are November 13, and March 3.
+Many individuals and organizations have declared a caregiver recognition day on many different dates.
+The most common of them is November 13, and March 3.
 We give the nod to November 13, as November is National Caregiver Appreciation Month.

-This day of recognition is for both paid and unpaid care givers.
-We believe unpaid care givers, deserve even more special recognition.
+This day of recognition is for both paid and unpaid caregivers.
+We believe unpaid caregivers, deserve even more special recognition.
 They silently go about the task of supporting someone in need, most often a family member.
-They give their time freely, and often spend their own money in doing so.
-It can be a thankless task..... without even a thanks from the person being cared for or other relatives who find countless reasons not to help.
+They give their time freely and often spend their own money in doing so.
+It can be a thankless task….. without even thanks from the person being cared for or from relatives who find countless reasons not to help.

 Some interesting statistics:

-There are many, many individuals and groups who have declared a Caregivers Appreciation or Recognition Day.
+Many, many individuals and groups have declared a Caregivers Appreciation or Recognition Day.
 But, no one individual or entity appears consistently in our research.
-The roots of these days go back at least to the early 2000's.
+The roots of these days go back at least to the early 2000s.

 With a variety of people and entities declaring a Caregiver Appreciation Day, it should come as no surprise that there are many, many dates.

 There are some references to this as a “National” day.
 We found no presidential proclamation or congressional act declaring it as a national day.
 However, we certainly feel caregivers are deserving of this recognition.